zenml-io/zenml/docs/book/mlops_stacks/step_operators/overview.md

 ---
-description: Execute individual steps in specialized environments
+description: How to execute individual steps in specialized environments
 ---

 The step operator enables the execution of individual pipeline steps in